The JTS Beit Midrash Summer Program

 Tuition

-You can earn up to six academic credits in Nishma through the JTS Summer School.
-Information about tuition for three and six credit summer courses can be found here
+These rates are not for credit.
+You can earn up to six academic credits in the first session of Nishma through the JTS Summer School.
+Information about tuition for three- and six-credit summer courses can be found here.

 Scholarships

-Scholarships are available for candidates preparing to apply to JTS graduate programs and for students not seeking credit.
+Scholarships are available for candidates who are applying or have been accepted to JTS graduate programs AND who are not seeking credit.
 Scholarships are limited, so apply early.

 Apply to Nishma